makcuber/LuxaforPowershellCLI/README.md

 Parameters:

 -colour <colour>  :  Set a specific colour

+-blink <colour>   :  Trigger a blink event to a specific colour

 -service          :  Enable service mode that changes the colour based on the machines Screen Lock state